 Pushing the button on the ceiling of the bus above your seat

 The "Stop Requested" sign at the front of the bus will light up when you have activated the signal.
 When the bus stops, exit through the rear door if the bus has two doors.
 Wait until the bus pulls away so you can see traffic clearly before crossing the street.
 Do not cross in front of the bus.

 Buses and rail operate 365 days a year.
 However, buses follow the Sunday/holiday schedule on the following holidays: New Year's Day, Memorial Day, Independence Day, Labor Day, Thanksgiving Day and Christmas Day.
 Rail follows its weekend schedule on these same holidays.

-Transfers can be made from bus to bus, and bus to rail.
-Before paying your fare let the driver know you need to transfer and the driver will give you a paper transfer slip valid for 3 hours (or the next greater 20 minute interval) from the start time of the trip.
-Just show the transfer slip when boarding the next bus.
+Transfers can be made from bus to bus, and bus to train.
+Before paying your fare let the driver know you need to transfer and the driver will give you a 3-Hour Pass valid for 3 hours from the start time of the trip.
+Just show the 3-Hour Pass when boarding the next bus.